-During the summer of 1969, the Manson murders gripped the nation with fear.
-And while everyone is familiar with the mastermind—who recently passed away at the age of 83—and his story, his victims sometimes languish in his shadow.
+In the summer of 1969, the Manson murders gripped the nation with fear.
+And while everyone is familiar with the mastermind—who passed away at the age of 83—and his story, his victims sometimes languish in his shadow.

-But there were many people who died at the hands of Charles Manson and his brainwashed "family."
-Among them was Sharon Tate, a 26-year-old actress who was eight and a half months pregnant at the time of her death.
+But there were many people who died at the hands of Charles Manson's brainwashed "family" during the Tate murders of August 8–9, 1969, and the LaBianca murders the following night.
+Among the victims was Sharon Tate, a 26-year-old actress who was eight and a half months pregnant at the time of her death.
 Talented, beautiful, famous, and married to Rosemary's Baby director Roman Polanski, it seemed unthinkable that someone like Tate could meet such a brutal end.
-Her murder was not only senseless and shocking—but a definitive end to the carefree spirit and innocence of the 1960s.
+Her murder was not only senseless and shocking—but a definitive end to the innocence and carefree spirit of the 1960s.
 As renowned journalist Joan Didion writes in The White Album: "Many people I know in Los Angeles believe the Sixties ended abruptly on August 9, 1969."

 Just before midnight the previous evening, a group of Manson followers arrived at Tate's home, armed with instructions to "totally destroy everyone in [it], as gruesome as you can."
 Charles Manson had come to the house on a different occasion, ready to argue with its then-renter—music producer Terry Melcher—about a rejected record deal.
 With Melcher gone and the famous Polanksi couple in his place, 10050 Cielo Drive now represented everything Manson hated.